gyliu513/roadmap/k8s/network/coredns.md

 # Setting up ExternalDNS for CoreDNS with minikube
 This tutorial describes how to setup ExternalDNS for usage within a minikube cluster that make use of nginx ingress controller.
-You need to install:
+You need to:
-* coredns with etcd enabled
+* install coredns with etcd enabled
-* external-dns with coredns as provider
+* install external-dns with coredns as provider
 * enable ingress controller for the minikube cluster